qawolf/qawolf/README.md

   Skip CI setup
 ```

-The generated CI workflow file is configured to:
+A workflow file will be created for your CI provider to:

 - 🐎 Run tests in parallel
 - 📹 Record a video of each test